allanbunch/mindmark/README.md

 ## Available Personas 📚

-Here are a few of the AI personas available to you in this project:
+These are just a few of the AI personas available to you in this project.
+Check out the [full cast of characters](#personas-by-category-🔠) right after this list!

 | Persona | Description | Category |
 |------------|------------|---------------|